labex-labs/labex-cheatsheets/docs/cheatsheets/en/git.md

   <BaseQuizOption value="D">git fetch works with local repos, git pull works with remote repos</BaseQuizOption>

   <BaseQuizAnswer>
-    `git fetch` downloads changes from the remote repository but does not merge them into your current branch. `git pull` performs both operations: it fetches the changes and then merges them into your current branch.
+    <code>git fetch</code> downloads changes from the remote repository but does not merge them into your current branch. <code>git pull</code> performs both operations: it fetches the changes and then merges them into your current branch.
   </BaseQuizAnswer>
 </BaseQuiz>